DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram.md

 ---
 # Diagram

-The **Diagram** allows you to design diagrams, flowcharts, and organizational charts online.
+The **Diagram** tool allows you to design diagrams, flowcharts, and organizational charts online.

 ![Diagram](../images/diagram-overview.png)